 Purchase Notifications for the two days during the week when a business day is followed by a holiday must be received by 8:00 am Central Time on the business day prior to the holiday and quantity must be the same for both days.

-Weekend/Holiday “Put Option”: PacifiCorp Clatskanie can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.
+Weekend/Holiday “Put Option”: Clatskanie can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.

-Other:
+Risk Management:

-If Clatskanie wishes to fix or cap price during any term of the agreement, NA of financially or physically Clatskanie
+If Clatskanie wishes to fix or cap price during any term of the agreement, ENA can arrange for virtually any type of financially or physically settled risk management instrument that Clatskanie desires (futures, swaps, options, collars, etc).
+Enron can supply these whether or not we are selected as the physical supplier.

-Under this proposed agreement, PacificCorp Clatskanie shall have the right to “trigger” or “lock in” its delivered gas price.
-ClatskaniePacifiCorp shall have the right to trigger for the term of its choice to be priced on a best-effort basis by ENA.
-The daily volumes of gas triggered by ClatskaniePacifiCorp will represent the Minimum Gas Quantity (MGQ).
-ClatskaniePacifiCorp shall have the right to purchase any quantity between the MGQ and the BGQ.Clatskanie, through one of its subsidiaries, to Clatskanie and Enron in real timeIn the absence of storage, o:regarding
+Under this proposed agreement, Clatskanie shall have the right to “trigger” or “lock in” its delivered gas price.
+Clatskanie shall have the right to trigger for the term of its choice to be priced on a best-effort basis by ENA.
+The daily volumes of gas triggered by Clatskanie will represent the Minimum Gas Quantity (MGQ).
+Clatskanie shall have the right to purchase any quantity between the MGQ and the BGQ.

-Clatskaniewill ClatskaniePart 2 – Electric Power

-Parties:

-Buyer: Enron North America

-Seller: PacifiCorp Power Marketing Inc.

-Delivery Point:

-The delivery point of all sales to ENA shall be Mona Utah.

-Delivery Hours:

-6 by 16

-Product:

-Western Firm Energy

-Quantity:

-50 MW

-Term 1:

-September 1, 2001 – December 31, 2001

-Price for Term 1:

-$230/MWh

-Term 2:

-January 1, 2002 – December 31, 2002

-Price for Term 2:

-$168/MWh
+Operational Flow Order (OFO) Management:

+Enron will work with Clatskanie to avert any OFO penalties.
+Enron can make available, through one of its subsidiaries, measuring equipment to provide consumption data to Clatskanie and Enron in real time.
+In addition, Enron can assist in the procurement of storage to help avert any problems with OFOs and capacity curtailments.
+In the absence of storage, our proposed procedures for OFOs are as follows:

+Buyer shall assign an individual that Seller can contact 24-hours/day regarding OFO events.

+Seller shall be responsible for notifying Buyer in the event of an OFO requiring that Daily deliveries and usage equal each other within the tolerance permitted by the pipeline.
+Notification shall be by telephone call on Seller’s recorded line noting the date and time of such call.

+Upon notification by Seller of an OFO event, Buyer shall set an OFO Quantity as the target for Seller to deliver during the OFO event.

+If Seller does not notify Buyer of an OFO event, and Seller incurs penalties as a result of Seller delivering a quantity that differs from Buyer’s usage; such penalties shall be the financial responsibility of Seller.

+Any penalties incurred by Seller in delivering the OFO Quantity shall be the financial responsibility of Buyer.

+Any penalties incurred by Seller as a result of its failure to deliver the OFO Quantity shall be the responsibility of Seller.

+If Seller cannot contact Buyer’s representative to set the OFO Quantity, Seller shall set the OFO Quantity, notify Buyer of such OFO Quantity by leaving a telephone message with Buyer and shall be financially responsible for any penalties assessed Seller as a result of Seller delivering a quantity that differs from Buyer’s usage.

+Transportation:

+Gas will be delivered to the delivery point on a secondary firm basis until primary firm capacity can be secured.

+Future Capacity Subscriptions:

+Enron routinely participates in open seasons and the capacity release market on Northwest pipeline.
+We have individuals on staff devoted full-time to monitoring these opportunities.
+Clatskanie can avail itself of these resources as part of a term supply agreement with Enron.
+Our staff will work with Clatskanie to proactively petition for open seasons and partner with them to evaluate potential firm capacity opportunities.

 2.)
 ENERGY COST MINIMIZATION PROPOSAL: